 Have every employee connect with customers in personal ways to distribute learning and get all team members thinking about how to solve problems.

 If you’re a front-end developer (especially if you’re a musician) you should come learn with us.
 Apply at jobs.reverb.com.

-If you found this post valuable I’d really appreciate it if you could hit the Recommend button — Thanks!
+If you found this post valuable I’d really appreciate it if you mashed the clap button — Thanks!